Football News

 #8 Robert Pires

-Robert Pires, a stylish and technically gifted midfielder, played an instrumental role in Arsenal’s success during the early 2000s.
+Robert Pires, a stylish and technically-gifted midfielder, played an instrumental role in Arsenal’s success during the early 2000s.

 Swapping Marseille for Arsenal in 2000, Pires quickly established himself as a key figure in Wenger’s Invincibles squad.
 His partnership with fellow Frenchman Thierry Henry was legendary, as they formed a devastating attacking combination.
-Pires’ ability to glide past defenders with ease and deliver precise crosses and through balls made him a constant threat in the final third.
+Pires’s ability to glide past defenders with ease and deliver precise crosses and through balls made him a constant threat in the final third.

-Pires’s Arsenal career ended in a first-half substitution, as the Gunners went down to ten men in the 2006 Champions League Final.
+Pires’s Arsenal career ended in a first-half substitution as the Gunners went down to ten men in the 2006 Champions League final.
 It was necessary, but not a fitting end for one of the most incredible wide players of his time.
-During his six year spell with the Gunners, Pires won two Premier League titles and three FA Cups.
+During his six-year spell with the Gunners, Pires won two Premier League titles and three FA Cups.

 #7 David O’Leary

 David O’Leary remains one of the most loyal and consistent figures in the club’s history.
-A legendary defender who spent his entire playing career at Arsenal, his defensive solidity, leadership qualities, and longevity set him apart as one of the all-time greats.
+A legendary defender who spent his entire playing career at Arsenal, O’Leary’s defensive solidity, leadership qualities, and longevity set him apart as one of the all-time greats.

 The Irish centre-back joined Arsenal as a youth player in 1973 and went on to make a staggering 722 appearances for the club, a record that still stands to this day.
-His ability to read the game, make timely interceptions and lead the defensive line earned him immense respect.
-O’Leary retired at Leeds United, after winning two First Division titles and two FA Cups at Arsenal.
+His ability to read the game, make timely interceptions, and lead the defensive line earned him immense respect.

 #6 Ian Wright